philosss/clinica-balsamica/README.md

 # README

-This repository is a starting point for your class project.
-It contains a Nodejs app that serves a static web page (showing a list of pets, after pressing a button) and a single REST entry-point that is used to fetch that list.
+This repository will be updated during our hands on lectures with a small app to manage pets.
+We suggest to use it as a starting point (fork) for your project once we finished.

 ## What is this repository for?